finestnothing/notes_collection/DnD/CurseOfStrahd/Player_Characters/Aphophia.md

 ### Backstory
 - Struck a bargain with [The Hexblade](https://www.dndbeyond.com/sources/xgte/subclasses#TheHexblade) to become a warlock
 - Previously human, The Apparatus was used to put them in a warforgeds body
+- Travelling in search of libraries on planar travel
+	- Trying to get back to eberron
+	- To get apparatus to change wife into warforged
+- Travelling along coast way to candlekeep library
+	- Travelling alone
+	- Transported to the woods
 ### During Campaign
 ### Quick Notes
 - Can create [Specters](https://www.dndbeyond.com/sources/mm/monsters-s#Specter) from humanoids slain by them